KipCollo/Java-Revision/libraries/lombok/readme.md

     }
 ```

-### @Data

-The @Data annotation is likely the most frequently used annotation in the Project Lombok toolset.
-It combines the functionality of @ToString, @EqualsAndHashCode, @Getter, and @Setter.
+- @Data:-  It combines the functionality of @ToString, @EqualsAndHashCode, @Getter, @Setter and @RequiredArgsConstructor.

 Essentially, using @Data on a class is the same as annotating the class with a default @ToString and @EqualsAndHashCode, as well as annotating each field with both @Getter and @Setter.
 Annotating a class with @Data also triggers Lombok's constructor generation.
 This adds a public constructor that takes any @NonNull or final fields as parameters.
 This provides everything needed for a Plain Old Java Object (POJO).